pystone/pystone.github.io/_posts/tech/2014-06-03-think-in-bitwise.md

 ## Prerequisite

 Bitwise operation allows programmers to directly operate number variables in low-level perspective.
 Types of number could include signed and unsigned integer and float-point number (more on this later).
 Basically in C, you can use the following operations: left shift and right shift (<< and >>), bitwise and, or, xor, not.
 Here is an interesting and enlightening passage about bitwise operation, which shocked me a lot when I first read it.
+It's written by Matrix67, a legend person among Chinese math and computer science bloggers.
 But mind yourself, it is written in Chinese.

 OK.
 If you are familiar with those operations, we can get to the banquet now!